Quintin O'Connor: Political career and activism

-During the 1930s and '40s, O'Connor associated with a small group of left-leaning Trinidadian writers and thinkers, including Alfred Mendes, Albert Gomes, C. L. R. James, and Ralph de Boissière among others.
+During the 1930s and '40s, O'Connor associated with a small group of left-leaning Trinidadian writers and thinkers, including Alfred Mendes, Albert Gomes, C. L. R. James, and Ralph de Boissière, among others.
 In the 1940s, O'Connor joined New Dawn, a Marxist group dedicated to Trinidadian independence.
 He also "godfathered" the Why Not Discussion Group, which regularly denounced British colonial policy and became a "focal point for dissent."

 In 1942, O'Connor joined the West Indian National Party, which became a part of the United Front during the 1946 General Elections.
-During these elections, O’Connor campaigned on behalf of Gomes, who won a seat on the Legislative Council with over 65 percent of the vote.
+During these elections, O'Connor campaigned on behalf of Gomes, who won a seat on the Legislative Council with more than 65 per cent of the vote.
 In the late 1940s, O'Connor broke with Gomes, who as a member of the Trinidad's Executive Council abandoned his pro-union sympathies and left-wing politics.

-In the elections of 1950, O’Connor ran for a seat in the Legislative Council under the banner of the TTTUC, but lost with just over 30 percent of the vote.
+In the elections of 1950, O'Connor ran for a seat in the Legislative Council under the banner of the TTTUC, but lost with just over 30 per cent of the vote.
 In April 1951, he was one of the founding members of the West Indian Independence Party (WIIP).
 Because of its left-wing views, the WIIP was investigated by a British Commission led by Fred Dalley of the British TUC.
-The Commission claimed that WIIP was "communist-inspired and directed" and put pressure on O’Connor and others to quit the party.
-O’Connor refused to quit until he was ready to move on to other political endeavours.
-As a member of the Caribbean National Labour Party (CNLP), he contested a seat in Port of Spain North East, but lost with just under 9 percent of the vote.
+The Commission claimed that WIIP was "communist-inspired and directed" and put pressure on O'Connor and others to quit the party.
+O'Connor refused to quit until he was ready to move on to other political endeavours.
+As a member of the Caribbean National Labour Party (CNLP), he contested a seat in Port of Spain North East, but lost with just under 9 per cent of the vote.

-O’Connor was also active on behalf of a number of social and political causes throughout his life.
+O'Connor was also active on behalf of a number of social and political causes throughout his life.
 In 1941, he submitted a memorandum to the Franchise Committee in favour of universal adult suffrage.
 In 1946, he spoke out against restrictions which banned panmen from playing their instruments in public places.
 He also spoke out against the racism experienced by Blacks who worked on the US Naval Base in Chaguaramas.
-During the war, O’Connor successfully opposed the introduction of a Sedition Bill, which would have curtailed civil liberties for the duration of the war.
+During the war, O'Connor successfully opposed the introduction of a Sedition Bill, which would have curtailed civil liberties for the duration of the war.

 In 1948, O'Connor sat on the Constitutional Reform Committee and signed the majority report, which reformed Trinidad and Tobago's political system without granting responsible government.
 However, at a CLC conference, he later withdrew his signature and supported a resolution in favour of Patrick Solomon's minority report that demanded immediate self-government.